AndrewDongAndy/vscode-cp-tools/README.md

 ## Functionality
 VSCode Competitive Programming Tools enables users to:
+- Easily test C++ solutions concurrently to find bugs more quickly
-- Managing algorithm snippets for importing in solutions (currently only supports C++ snippets)
+- Manage algorithm snippets for importing in solutions (currently only supports C++ snippets)
-- Quickly creating contest files with a default template and downloading sample input
+- Quickly create contest files with a default template and downloading sample input
-- Uploading solutions to your GitHub repository
+- Upload solutions to your GitHub repository

 ## Prerequisites
 You must have: